PHYS 2212

 Withdrawal

-Last day to withdraw without academic penalty is October 10.
+Last day to withdraw is March 28.

 Tentative Schedule